A data-driven iteratively regularized Landweber iteration: Iteratively Regularized Landweber Iteration

-where $\tau$ is a positive number chosen suitably.
-To guarantee local convergence of the iterative schemes as \eqref{eq:SDscheme}, we have to assume some conditions on the operators $F$ and $\hat{A}$ which we summarize below. \begin{assumption} Let $\mathcal{B}_\rho(\udag) \subseteq \mathcal{B}_{2\rho}(u_0)$, where $\mathcal{B}_\rho(\udag)$ denotes a closed ball of radius $\rho$ and center $\udag$.
+First, we introduce some assumptions on the operators $F$ and $\hat{A}$ to guarantee local convergence of the iterative schemes as \eqref{eq:SDscheme}, and we define some constants which will appear in the convergence theorem. \begin{assumption} Let $\mathcal{B}_\rho(\udag) \subseteq \mathcal{B}_{2\rho}(u_0)$, where $\mathcal{B}_\rho(\udag)$ denotes a closed ball of radius $\rho$ and center $\udag$.
 We assume that \begin{enumerate} \item $F$ satisfies the \emph{tangential cone condition}, that is

 where $\nu>0$. \item $F$ and $\hat{A}$ have continuous Fr\'echet derivative $F'$ and $\hat{A}'$, respectively, with Lipschitz constants $L_F$ and $L_{\hat{A}}$, i.e., for all $u \in \mathcal{B}_\rho(\udag)$ it holds